cylonix/tailchat/README.md

  A truly serverless, secure instant messaging app built on Tailscale's WireGuard®-based mesh network

- No message storage.
+ No message storage off device.
 No central servers.
 Just direct, encrypted communication

 **Note**: Tailchat is not affiliated with, endorsed by, or sponsored by Tailscale Inc. Tailscale® and Tailnet are trademarks of Tailscale Inc.